madprops/ezkl/README.md

 For example say you have the dir `~/code/ezkl/bin/trees`

 You can do `z ezk bi tre` and it should find it.

+This would require `~/code/ezkl` to be a remembered path.